 This jellyfish has hundreds of tentacles that sting, and it hunts by spreading them out.
 As soon as a few tentacles touch prey, the pink meanie jellyfish deploys more tentacles to pull them in.
 They have oral arms that secrete digestive juices for breaking down their food.

-The pink meanie jellyfish can trap prey bigger than it or trap multiple prey at once.
+The pink meanie can trap prey bigger than it or multiple prey simultaneously.
 One pink meanie jelly had been seen with 34 moon jellies in its tentacles.
 Pink meanie jellies keep growing until they die, so they can be a few inches or several feet wide.
 They usually live for one year, dying soon after breeding.

 Named for its similarity to an 18th-century warship, the Portuguese man o war has a float or air bladder filled with carbon dioxide.
 The bottle-shaped float has a crest that works like a sail for navigation.
 The float is usually about 11 inches long, and the tentacles can be up to 98 feet long.